JulienGdnr/dynamic_parameter/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the extension

 ```
 Node.js, npm
 ```

+Integrate the .trex extension into a Tableau Dashboard with 2 integer parameters : Month and Year Year parameter can be allowed any value, Month values between 1 and 12 with Aliases like "January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"

 ### Installing